 Restaurants are proudly serving “tap” and people are choosing to pocket the hundred or thousands of dollars they would otherwise be wasting on bottled water.
 Carrying bottled water is on its way to being as cool as smoking while pregnant.
 We know better now.

 The bottled water industry is getting worried because the jig is up.
 We’re not buying into their manufactured demand anymore.
 We’ll choose our own demands, thank you very much, and we’re demanding clean safe water for all. [source – The Story of Bottled Water (Annotated/Footnoted Script)]

 You may not believe 100% of what this video and transcript present but, if nothing else, it should make you think.
 As we focus this week on increasing our water intake, think about it – are you using bottled water to get by?
 Are you wasting your money (and, at the same time, complaining about the cost of living healthily?)
 Well, don’t.
 This is one expense that you could stand to avoid.
 If you’re in an area that really and truly has horrible water (which, believe it or not, isn’t as common as you’d think), buy the giant gallon jugs and recycle them.
 Research the brand you’re buying, and make sure that they’re not serving you the same tap water you think you’re escaping.. but those little bottles are wasteful and unnecessary.. seriously.

-Buy yourself an awesome and attractive water container, and keep it on hand.
+Buy yourself an awesome and attractive water container so you can hydrate for less, and keep it on hand.
 Keep it full!
 Keep drinking it!
 And most importantly… keep refilling it!
 I promise that both your body and your Earth will thank you for it!